 Many medium to large-size companies offer benefits through an ERISA-governed disability plan.
 But what’s the difference between an insurance policy and an insurance plan?
 Typically, the long-term disability policy is one part of an overall benefit plan.
 The benefit plan may include other benefits like life insurance, health insurance, disability benefits and other types of group plan benefits.

 Is Your Disability Policy an ERISA Policy?

-In ERISA, which is short for the Employee Retirement Income and Securities Act of 1974 has certain requirements for plan administrators like your employer who’s offering these benefits.
-Specifically, ERISA requires the plan administrators to provide participants with key information about the plan benefits, the funding of the plan, their fiduciary responsibilities, management of the plan, the grievance process and appeals process for denials under the plan.
+ERISA, which is short for the Employee Retirement Income and Securities Act of 1974 has certain requirements for plan administrators like your employer who’s offering these benefits.
+Specifically, ERISA requires the plan administrators to provide participants with key information about the plan benefits, the funding of the plan, their fiduciary responsibilities, management of the plan, the grievance process, and appeals process for denials under the plan.

 One thing that’s really crazy is that ERISA allows plan administrators to interpret the plan provisions so long as there’s a clause in the policy that allows them to interpret the plan provisions, which means the insurance company is allowed to determine whether or not you meet the requirements of the policy.